 Showing: Dogs are paraded before a judge who ranks them in order of merit based on specified characteristics of each breed, with the ultimate aim being the title of Show Champion.
 The idea is to keep improving the quality of the breed by selecting and breeding from dogs which typify the ideal.
 The WGC runs two Championship Shows every year in September, in conjunction with the Huntly and Districts Kennel Association.

 Trialling: In field trialling dogs compete in simulated hunting conditions to judge how they perform in the hunting field with the ultimate aim being the title of Field Trial Champion.
 Alternatively, in Natural Game Trials dogs are judged under actual hunting conditions and compete for the title of Field Champion.
-After a long break we now run our own Trials again.
+Waikato Gundog Club run gundog trials under the rules set down by the NZ Gundog Trial Association http://www.nzgta.co.nz/regulations.html .
 In addition, the club runs a Roughshooters Trial each April, providing a fun day for club members and a method to test their skills before the season opens.